HeshanKarunaratne/notes/README.md

         - Once the transaction is committed, the updates and modifications to the DB are stored in and written to disk and they persist even if a system failure occurs

 - Microservices
+    1 .
+What is microservice architecture?
+    - Architecture to develop complex applications
+    - Built as a collection of small, independent services
+    - Services communicate with each other through APIs
+    - Modular and decoupled architecture

+    2 .
+What are the benefits of using a microservice architecture?
+    - Scalability
+    - Resilience
+    - Flexibility, faster development cycles
+    - Easier maintenance due to modular independent nature

+    3 .
+What is Spring Cloud, and what are its key features?
+    - Spring Cloud is a framework built on top of SpringBoot
+    - Used for development and deployment of microservices
+    - Features:
+        - Service discovery
+        - Load balancing
+        - Circuit breakers
+        - API Gateway
+        - Distributed tracing
+        - Distributed configurations

+    4 .
+What is service discovery?
+    - The process of dynamically locating and communicating with services
+    - Service discovery is achieved using Netflix Eureka
+    - Allows services to register themselves and discover other services, enabling communication between microservices

+    5 .
+Explain the role of API gateways in microservices?
+    - Acts as a single entry point for client requests to microservices
+    - Handles dynamic routing, load balancing
+    - Support intergration with Service Discovery and Authentication

+    6 .
+What is circuit breaking and how is it implemented using Spring cloud?
+    - It is a pattern that prevents cascading failures in microservices
+    - Circuit breaking is implemented using Resillience4J library
+    - Monitors the health of dependent services and, if failures occur, opens the circuit to stop sending requests

+    7 .
+What is load balancing and how it is handled in microservices?
+    - Distribution of client requests across multiple instances of a service
+    - Spring cloud integrates with load balancers like Cloud Load balancer
+    - Handles load distribution without manual configuration

+    8 .
+What are the tools used to aggregate microservices log files?
+    - ELK stack
+    - Splunk
+    - Fluentd

+    9 .
+What is distributed tracing and how is it implemented in Spring Cloud?
+    - It is a technique used to track and monitor requests as they flow through multiple microservices
+    - It is implemented through integration with tracing system: Zipkin
+    - Sleuth used for tracing information across microservices, transferred to Zipkin Server

+    10 .
+What is the purpose of Spring Cloud Config?
+    - It is centralized management of configuration properties for microservices
+    - It uses configurations in a version controlled repository and provides a configuration server
+    - Can retrieve their configuration information at runtime

+    11 .
+What are the different approaches for inter service communication in microservices?
+    - HTTP/ APIs
+    - Asynchronous messaging: Kafka, RabbitMQ
+    - Event driven

+    12 .
+What is service orchestration and service choreography in microservices?
+    - Service Orchestration is a centralized approach where a central component controls and coordinates the execution flow of microservices
+    - Service Choreography is a decentralized approach where microservices collaborate with each other directly, without a central controller

+    13 .
+What is the role of containers and container orchestration platforms?
+    - It is lightweight and portable environment for packaging and deploying microservices
+    - Consistency across different environments
+    - They handle tasks like deployment, scaling, service discovery, load balancing and fault tolerance

 - SQL